Predictive inference for travel time on transportation networks: Statistical framework

-The cumulative travel times \((\Tstar_{e}, e \in \path)\) can also be used to construct a covariance sum similar to the one in \eqref{eq:online-variance}.
-This requires the estimation of \(2^{-1}n(n+1)\) terms: \(n\) edge\(\times\)time specific variances and \(2^{-1}n(n-1)\) pairwise correlation coefficients.
+Constructing a covariance sum that is similar to~\eqref{eq:online-variance}, using \((\Tstar_{e}, e\in \path)\), requires the estimation of \(2^{-1}n(n+1)\) terms: \(n\) edge\(\times\)time specific variances and \(2^{-1}n(n-1)\) pairwise correlation coefficients.
 This is a daunting task.
-A reduced covariance sum, that is profiled at a single correlation value and only requires \(n+1\) parameters, can be used instead, such as
+A reduced covariance sum, which is profiled at a single correlation value and only requires \(n+1\) parameters, can be used instead, such as

-where \(\xiprof\) is a proxy to the average lag-one auto-correlation over \(G\), and \(\sigma_{e}(\Tstar)\) is the variance at the deterministic times in \eqref{eq:deterministic-times}.
+where \(\xiprof\) is a proxy to the average lag-one auto-correlation over \(G\), and \(\sigma_{e}(\Tstar_e)\) is the variance at the deterministic times in \eqref{eq:deterministic-times}.
 We use the subscript \(_{\text{prof}}\), since the variance in \eqref{eq:sigma-reduced} is profiled at the value \(\xiprof\), rather than the true values of each pair-edge correlation.

 From \eqref{eq:mu-recursive} and \eqref{eq:sigma-reduced}, we define the asymptotic predictive distribution of travel time.
-Predictive in a sense that it predicts the distribution of a trip apriori, and thus contains an added noise source resulting in an extra variance. \begin{theorem}[Predictive distribution of $\T_{\path}$ ] Following the settings of Lemma \ref{thm:slln-uniform}, let \(\mu_{\path}(\Tstar)\) be as in \eqref{eq:mu-recursive} and \(\sigma_{\path}(\Tstar)\) as in \eqref{eq:sigma-reduced}, then
+It is predictive in the sense that it predicts the distribution of a trip apriori, and thus contains an added noise source resulting in an extra variance. \begin{theorem}[Predictive distribution of $\T_{\path}$ ] Following the settings of Lemma \ref{thm:slln-uniform}, for an arbitrary start time $t_0>0$, let \(\mu_{\path}(t_0)\) be as in \eqref{eq:mu-recursive} and \(\sigma_{\path}(t_0)\) as in \eqref{eq:sigma-reduced}, then